Bhavana Sagar

 The UAE's consumer landscape further supports home delivery growth.
 Smartphone penetration exceeds 90%, and residents have demonstrated a strong and growing appetite for on-demand services across grocery, retail, and specialty categories.
 This demand base provides a ready market for new and expanding delivery operators.

-From a regulatory and financial standpoint, free zone licences offer 0% corporate tax on qualifying income, 100% foreign ownership, and simplified customs procedures that facilitate both domestic operations and cross-border trade.
+From a regulatory and financial standpoint, free zone licenses offer 0% corporate tax on qualifying income, 100% foreign ownership, and simplified customs procedures that facilitate both domestic operations and cross-border trade.
 Dubai's geographic position at the crossroads of Europe, Asia, and Africa means that businesses licensed here can efficiently serve the GCC, the broader MENA region, and beyond from a single operational base.

 Frequently Asked Questions